 The contract work included the supply of three subsea production trees and all related control systems and umbilicals.
 The value of the contract amounted to $60m.

-In May 2010 Technip won a subsea contract for the field.
-The scope of work includes the supply and installation of 23km of flowlines and risers, and three umbilicals.
-Technip is expected to commence offshore installation of the subsea equipment in the first half of 2011.
-The company's construction vessel Venturer will be used for carrying out the installation works.
+Technip won a subsea contract for the field in May 2010.
+The scope of work included the supply and installation of 23km of flowlines and risers, and three umbilicals.
+The company’s construction vessel Venturer was used for carrying out the installation works.